Laura C. Balladur

 Recent Theses Mentored (selection)

-- “La vie en prose: La vérité et le pouvoir narratif dans L’Amant de Marguerite Duras” (2012)
+- Olivia DaDalt.
+“La vie en prose: La vérité et le pouvoir narratif dans L’Amant de Marguerite Duras” (2012)

-- “Translation for Cross-Cultural Thinking in the Liberal Arts,” forthcoming.
+- “Translation for Cross-Cultural Thinking in the Liberal Arts,” co-authored with Francisca Lopez.
+Translation 2011, Bates College ebook.

 - “Drunk on Confusion: on Translation and Pure Language.”
 In Translation Bates International Poetry Festival (Bates eBook).
 Translation 2010, Bates College ebook.